 What Are Data Integration Tools?

 Data integration is the process of combining data from many different sources and aggregating it into one cohesive, unified view.
 The goal of data integration is to make the data itself much more actionable and valuable to an enterprise, so it can improve business outcomes (e.g., improve customer service, expand into new markets, etc.).
-Because many environments within an enterprise are complex, with large volumes of data flowing from many different sources, elegant data integration is easier said than done.
+Because many environments within an enterprise are complex, with large volumes of data flowing from many different sources, elegant data transformation is easier said than done.

 Data Integration Tools’ Features and Capabilities